black and white bed linen

 How loud are undercounter ice makers in a home bar?

-Undercounter ice makers are usually louder than countertop units because they use compressors and run continuous production cycles.
-Most create a steady hum with periodic noise during freezing, harvest, and refill stages.
+Undercounter ice makers are usually louder than countertop units because they use compressors and run continuous production cycles instead of short temporary batches.

-In a dedicated bar area, basement, or separate entertainment space, this usually isn’t a problem.
-In open-concept spaces, noise can be more noticeable depending on cabinet design and placement.
+In dedicated bars, basements, or separate entertaining spaces this usually is not a problem.
+In open-concept kitchens, compressor and harvest noise can become more noticeable depending on cabinet design and ventilation.

 Are undercounter ice makers better than countertop ice makers?